Science and technology in Tanzania: Scientific output

 In 2014, Tanzania counted 15 publications per million inhabitants in internationally catalogued journals, according to Thomson Reuters' Web of Science (Science Citation Index Expanded).
 This placed Tanzania tenth out of the 15 SADC countries, well behind Namibia (59), Mauritius (71), Botswana (103) and, above all, South Africa (175).
 The average for sub-Saharan Africa was 20 scientific publications per million inhabitants, compared to a global average of 176.
 Two-thirds of the publications produced by SADC countries had at least one foreign co-author.
 Between 2008 and 2014, Tanzania's main scientific partners were the USA and the UK, followed by Kenya, Switzerland and South Africa.

 In 2019, Tanzania produced 30 publications per million inhabitants.
 Its main scientific partners over the 2017–2019 period were the USA and UK, followed by South Africa, Kenya and Germany.

 Science policy

 Institutional context

-The main body in charge of science, technology and innovation policy in Tanzania is the Ministry of Communication, Science and Technology and its main co-ordinating agency, the Commission for Science and Technology (COSTECH).
+The main body in charge of science, technology and innovation policy in Tanzania is the Ministry of Communication, Science and Technology and its main co-ordination agency, the Commission for Science and Technology (COSTECH).
 COSTECH co-ordinates a number of research institutes engaged with industry, health care, agriculture, natural resources, energy and the environment.

 A 2011 survey found that the public policy making process was inadequately informed by research-based evidence in Tanzania, largely due to the limited interface between researchers and public policy-makers in the government.
 Among the challenges threatening the research-policy linkage, the study cited: